PRODUCTS

 The 1977 Series II BOSS rockers were machined from solid 7075-T6 Billet Aluminum and fitted with Torrington needle bearings.
 Specially made shafts that copied the NASCAR design, but incorporated a 5/8" diameter were used in lieu to the .700" NASCAR dimension.
 Original NASCAR stands were retained and modified to accommodate.
 Precision ground steel plates nearly 1/4" thick were made to elevate the rocker as needed to establish MID-LIFT geometry, first developed on the Series I model in 1973.

 Little emphasis on pretty, shiny anodized surfaces was used, but they were light, strong and safely allowed the engine up to 9,300 rpm, an unheard of value for a big block in 1977.
-Repeated NHRA World Champion Bob Glidden contracted several sets in 1979 when he switched from the 351 to the BOSS 429.
+Repeat NHRA World Champion Bob Glidden contracted several sets in 1979 when he switched from the 351 to a destroked BOSS 429.

 Lee Farrell's Ford Truck Pull engine (ca 1981); America's 1st Aftermarket Aluminum BOSS block.